Meerim1/web3_course/homework_01.md

-⭐ Restaurant Review Contract — Short Description
+⭐ Restaurant Rating Contract

 Build a smart contract where the owner adds a list of restaurants.
-Users can submit one review per restaurant, consisting of:

-a rating (1–5)
+Users can submit a rating only (1–5) for a restaurant.

-a text review

 Rules:

-Only restaurants added by the owner can be reviewed
+Only the owner can add restaurant names
+Only added restaurants can receive ratings

-Each user can review each restaurant only once
+Each user can rate each restaurant only once

-Store all reviews on-chain
+Functions:
+addRestaurant(restaurantName)
+rateRestaurant(restaurantName, rating)

-Provide a function getAverageRating(restaurantId) that returns its average rating
+getAverageRating(restaurantName) → returns the average rating